 How Dormant Mineral Acts Work

-The general idea is the same across states: if a severed mineral interest has had no activity and no recorded claim for a specified period, the surface owner can take steps to reclaim those minerals.
-The specifics vary, but the pattern looks like this:
+The general pattern is the same across states: if a severed mineral interest has had no activity and no recorded claim for a specified period, the surface owner can take steps to reclaim those minerals.
+The process typically looks like this:

-- The mineral interest has been inactive for 20 years (no production, no lease, no recorded transaction)
+1. The mineral interest has been inactive for 10 to 20 years (no production, no lease, no recorded transaction)

-- The surface owner sends notice to the mineral owner
+2. The surface owner sends notice to the mineral owner (by certified mail or publication if the owner cannot be found)

 The key word is "severed."
 These acts apply when the mineral rights have been separated from the surface rights.
 If you own both, this doesn't affect you.